Legal Advice for Speeding Offences

 Find out how much you could be fined

 The prosecution needs to show that a driver (or the defendant) exceeded a speed limit.
 If it can prove this, the prosecution will be successful in securing a speeding conviction.
-However, even if it appears that the prosecution has complied with all of their duties, a defence can still be raised.
-It may be that a complex point in expert evidence is raised or that an attendant at the scene in question will provide a defence to what appears a watertight case.
+However, even if it appears that the prosecution has complied with all of its duties, a defence can still be raised.
+It may be that a complex point in expert evidence is raised or that an attendant at the scene of the alleged offence will provide a defence to what appears a watertight case.

-The driver’s defence is compiled by taking careful instruction and closely scrutinising the prosecution’s evidence, something we at JMW do in every case we take on.
+The driver's defence is compiled by taking careful instruction and closely scrutinising the prosecution's evidence.
+The speeding solicitors at JMW do this in every case.
 We also give careful consideration to the paperwork issued in the case.
-This is to ensure that the prosecuting authorities have complied with the requirements to give a proper Notice of
+This is to ensure that the prosecuting authorities have complied with the requirements to give a proper Notice of Intended Prosecution (NIP) within the prescribed period of the alleged offence.

 Mounting a Speed Camera Defence